shahzebqazi/mystic-labs-ai/README.md

 ## What This Is

-A simple workspace for AI-assisted development.
-It's just you, some AI tools, and a way to keep track of what you're working on.
+A **modular prompt system** for AI-assisted development.
+Every file in this repository is a **meta prompt** that can work independently or be combined with others.
+It's a collection of AI behavior configurations, tools, and methodologies that you can mix and match based on your needs.

 ## Current AI Configuration